Moche culture: Background

 Moche society was agriculturally based, with a significant level of investment in the construction of a sophisticated network of irrigation canals for the diversion of river water to supply their crops.
 Their artifacts express their lives, with detailed scenes of hunting, fishing, fighting, sacrifice, sexual encounters, and elaborate ceremonies.
+Moche ceremonies were commonly associated with movement, but "stasis" and standing still were also very significant.
+These pauses were shown in "liminal spaces", which were in-between spaces like sunken steps or ramps.
 The Moche are particularly noted for their elaborately painted ceramics, gold work, monumental constructions (huacas), and irrigation systems.

 Moche history may be broadly divided into three periods: the emergence of the Moche culture in Early Moche (100–300 AD), the expansion and flourishing during Middle Moche (300–600 AD), and the urban nucleation and subsequent collapse in Late Moche (500–800 AD).

 The Salinar culture reigned on the north coast of Peru from 200 BC–200 AD.
 According to some scholars, this was a short transition period between the Cupisnique and the Moche cultures.

 There are considerable parallels between Moche and Cupisnique iconography and ceramic designs, including the iconography of the "Spider god".